 - the name of the customer or visitor.
-If there is more than one person, then you can record the name of the ‘lead member’ of the group and the number of people in the group
+If there is more than one person, then you can record the name of the ‘lead member’ of the group (of up to 6 people) and the number of people in that group

 - date of visit, arrival time and, where possible, departure time

-- if a customer will interact with only one member of staff (e.g. a hairdresser), the name of the assigned staff member should be recorded alongside the name of the customer
+- the name of the assigned staff member, if a customer or visitor will interact with only one member of staff (for example, a hairdresser).
+This should be recorded alongside the name of the customer or visitor

 No additional data should be collected for this purpose.